PanDAWMS/panda-docs/docs/source/client/pchain.rst

 The local variables in the loop like :brown:`xxx` and :brown:`yyy` are defined in the ``inputs`` section of :brown:`loop_body.cwl` with the :hblue:`param_` prefix and default values.
-They are translated to the parameter dictionary shared by steps in the sub-workflow.
+They are translated to the parameter dictionary shared by all tasks in the sub-workflow.
 In each iteration, :hblue:`%%blah%%` in ``opt_args`` is replaced with the value in the dictionary.
-A loop count is inserted to the names of output datasets from steps in a loop, like :brown:`user.<your_nickname>.blah_<loop_count>_<output>`.
+A loop count is inserted to the output dataset names, like :brown:`user.<your_nickname>.blah_<loop_count>_<output>`.
-The loop count is incremented for each iteration.
+The loop count is incremented for each iteration, so tasks in a loop produce unique output datasets in each iteration.

 The :blue:`checkpoint` step runs :brown:`junction` to read outputs from :blue:`inner_work_top` and :blue:`inner_work_bottom` step in the iteration, and update values in the parameter dictionary.
-The payload in the :blue:`checkpoint` step produces a json file with key-values to update in the dictionary, and a special key-value :hblue:`to_terminate: True` to escape from the loop and execute subsequent steps outside of the loop.
+The payload in the :blue:`checkpoint` step produces a json file with key-values to update in the dictionary, and a special key-value :hblue:`to_terminate: True` to exit from the loop and execute subsequent steps outside of the loop.

 |br|